hiven/hiven.github.io/interview/02_Job.md

 - Leading on the project technical aspects of tenders/contracts
 - Monitoring and controlling financial aspects of each project or contract
 - Preparation and delivery of technical briefs, status reports, chairing meetings and taking minutes/notes
 - Management of a diverse range of stakeholders

-These roles may require travel and meetings within the UK and may involve occasional overseas visits.

 ## Experience/knowledge/competence qualifications